ZC502/ai_flight_integrity_observer/README.md

 ## NARH-Lite: Residual Auditing Principle

-AFIO is inspired by the **Non-Associative Residual Hypothesis (NARH)**, originally formulated for discrete rigid-body simulation pipelines.
+OBIO is inspired by the **Non-Associative Residual Hypothesis (NARH)**, originally formulated for discrete rigid-body simulation pipelines.

 In the original NARH framing, a discrete solver may apply constraint or correction operators in different internal orders because of batching, projection, thread scheduling, or finite-precision effects.
 The resulting **Non-Associative Residual (NAR)** measures order-dependent deviation introduced by the numerical pipeline.
 It is not a claim that the physical state space itself is non-associative.

-AFIO does not claim to inspect PX4's internal solver order.
+OBIO does not claim to inspect PX4's internal solver order.
 Instead, it applies the same residual-auditing idea at the ROS 2 / PX4 Offboard boundary:

 ```text
 intent stream      = trajectory setpoint